marcinkuptel/amazingco/README.md

 * The whole tree structure is stored in memory to enable quick reads ([here](src/main/java/com/kuptel/Organization/Service/OrganizationService.java)).
 This could also cause problems if the data is large.
 * The tree structure in memory is a shared resource between the read operation (getting descendants of a node) and the write operation (changing the parent of a node).
 To avoid race conditions a read-write lock is used, which will affect the overall performance.
 * The complexity of getting all the descendants of node ´A´ is O(n), where n is the number of descendant of `A`.
 * The complexity of changing the parent of node `A` to node `B` is also O(n), where n is the number of descendants of node `A`.
 This comes from the fact that we have to update the height of every descendant.

-## Potential improvements

-* Node ids are in the UUID format, but stored as strings in the database.
-It would be better to use the built-in UUID type.